vippsas/vipps-epayment-api/operations/refund.md

 }'
 ```

-Once capture is completed the `aggregate` object will be updated to reflect this, for example:
+Once refund is completed the `aggregate` object will be updated to reflect the partial refund, for example:

 ```json
 {